FredHutch/svalbard-overview/src/slides/slide-1.md

  - Give application "superuser" access to Vault and have Vault hand out credentials
- - Existing capabilities for Postgres, MySQL, AWS
+ - Existing capabilities for Postgres, MySQL, AWS, many others

 ---